sdv-dev/SDMetrics/sdmetrics/multi_table/README.md

 * Multi Single Table Metrics: Metrics that execute a Single Table Metric on each table from the dataset and then return the average score obtained by it.
   * `CSTest`: Multi Single Table metric based on the Single Table CSTest metric.
-  * `KSTest`: Multi Single Table metric based on the Single Table KSTest metric.
+  * `KSComplement`: Multi Single Table metric based on the Single Table KSComplement metric.
   * `KSTestExtended`: Multi Single Table metric based on the Single Table KSTestExtended metric.
   * `LogisticDetection`: Multi Single Table metric based on the Single Table LogisticDetection metric.
   * `SVCDetection`: Multi Single Table metric based on the Single Table SVCDetection metric.